alex-harvey-z3q/elk/README.md

 At the time of writing my intention is to support this solution and keep it up-to-date with the latest upstream ELK components and the ELK Puppet modules that it uses.
 For this reason, the components pulled are always latest-everything (see `Puppetfile`).

 If you have any problems with it or wish to request features feel free to raise an issue and I may (or may not) fix or implement.
 Pull requests also welcome.

+## About Librarian-puppet & g10k

+The project is configured to use [librarian-puppet](https://github.com/voxpupuli/librarian-puppet) or [g10k](https://github.com/xorpaul/g10k) to check out the shared modules that this project depends upon.

+I prefer Librarian-puppet over r10k for its ability to install dependencies, and I prefer g10k over Librarian-puppet because it has been rewritten in Go and it's just very fast.
+Librarian-puppet must remain in order to run from within Travis CI.
+See also the Rakefile.

 ## Setup